awaizdottech/infoCluster/README.md

 - image compression, security etc also available for images in appwrite
 - account delete option, acc post delete or keep

-mobile friendly
+- mobile friendly
-editor mentioned in posts
+- editor mentioned in posts
-post redux slice
+- post redux slice
+- fixed image size & skeleton for images
+- docker
-fixed image size & skeleton for images docker limiting the loading animation then displaying error info proper loading of blogs when visited by direct blog links
+- limiting the loading animation then displaying error info
+- proper loading of blogs when visited by direct blog links
+- dark mode